Alfred Pott: Life

+He was Principal of Cuddesdon Theological College from 1854 to 1859.

 He was the incumbent at St. Agatha, Brightwell-cum-Sotwell and was the Vicar of Clifton Hampden from 1874 until 1882.
 He was on the governing body of Abingdon School from 1869 to 1902 and Chairman of the Governors from 1869 to 1900.
+He was appointed archdeacon of Berkshire in 1870, and resigned in late 1902.

+During his retirement Pott revealed in his memoirs that he suffered ill health throughout his life.

+Pott married Emily Harriette Gibbs, daughter of Rev. Joseph Gibbs, Vicar of Clifton Hampden.
+She died at Woodside, Windlesham, Surrey, on 21 January 1903, aged 68.

-His son Alfred Percivall Pott was also a clergyman.
+His son Alfred Percivall Pott (ca 1863–1943) was also a clergyman.